Basic Steps to Respond

 Chemical, Radioactive or Biological Spill

-In the vent of a spill, take the following steps:
+In the event of a spill, take the following steps:

 Active Shooter Response